ymrdf/redux-simplifier/readme.md

 ---

-A action creator，return a ation like this：
+A action creator, return a ation like this：
 {
-type:actionType.TYPE,
+type:actionType.TYPE,
 tag:tag,
 playload:value
 }
-@param {String} tag is a symbol, to mark the state you want to be replace. "a.b" mean state.a.b will be replaced。 @param {any} value mean the new value you want to replace。
+@param {String} tag is a symbol, to mark the state you want to be replace. "a.b" mean state.a.b will be replaced。
+@param {any} value mean the new value you want to replace。

 #### EXAMPLE

 ```
-  store.dispacth(replaceAction('infor.text', 'new value'));
+  store.dispacth(replaceAction('infor.text', 'new value'));
 ```

 ### function combineReducers(reducers)